Reconstructing Effective Lagrangians Embedding Residual Family Symmetries: RFS: Bottom-Up Formalism for Top-Down Models

 The core assumption of the RFS paradigm is that a parent flavour symmetry $\mathcal{G_F}$ is broken in such a way that, after subsequent EWSB, RFS mediated by subgroups of $\mathcal{G_F}$ are preserved in some or all of the SM mass matrices, or indeed any other term controlled by the original flavour symmetry.
 For example, a natural symmetry breaking pattern through intermediate groups controlling the lepton and quark sectors of the SM is schematically illustrated by

 Of course other patterns beyond \eqref{eq:GF}, perhaps without the intermediate $\mathcal{G_{L,Q}}$ or which only address either the quark or lepton sector individually, are also conceivable. $\mathcal{G_{F,L,Q}}$ can in principle be Abelian or non-Abelian, continuous or discrete, although for the remainder of this paper we will assume that $\mathcal{G_{F,L,Q}}$ are non-Abelian, such that irreducible multiplets of dimension greater than one can be arranged in flavour space.
 Furthermore, we will only work with non-Abelian discrete symmetries (NADS) when constructing explicit models in Sections \ref{sec:SM}-\ref{sec:LEPTOQUARKS}, although our general approach and analysis in this section is equally applicable to non-Abelian continuous flavour groups as well.
-Finally, the RFS $\mathcal{G_{\text{a}}}$ with $a \in \lbrace u, d, l, \nu \rbrace$ must be Abelian, and in particular Abelian cyclic groups of order $n$,
+Also, the RFS $\mathcal{G_{\text{a}}}$ with $a \in \lbrace u, d, l, \nu \rbrace$ must be Abelian, and when considering they reconstruct NADS we have in particular Abelian cyclic groups of order $n$,